kgruiz/PyTokenCounter/README.md

 - `-q`, `--quiet`: When used with any of the above commands, it prevents the tool from showing progress bars and minimizes output.
 - `-M`, `--mapTokens`: When used with the `tokenize-str`, `tokenize-file`, `tokenize-files`, or `tokenize-dir` commands, outputs mapped tokens instead of raw token integers.
 - `-o`, `--output`: When used with any of the commands, specifies an output JSON file to save the results to.
-- `--no-exclude-binary`: Do not exclude binary files.
-(By default, binary files are excluded.)
+- `-b`, `--include-binary`: Include binary files in processing.
+(Default: binary files are excluded.)
-- `--include-hidden`: Include hidden files and directories.
-(By default, hidden files and directories are skipped.)
+- `-H`, `--include-hidden`: Include hidden files and directories.
+(Default: hidden files and directories are skipped.)

 ## API